tillitis/tkey-ssh-agent/README.md

 ### Debugging

-If you're running the device app on our qemu emulator we have added a debug port on 0xfe00\_1000 (`TK1_MMIO_QEMU_DEBUG`).
+If you're running the device app on our qemu emulator, we have added a debug port on 0xfe00\_1000 (`TK1_MMIO_QEMU_DEBUG`).
 Anything written there will be printed as a character by qemu on the console.